statecharts/statecharts.github.io/how-to-use-statecharts.md

 * Events: `search`, `results`, `zoom`, and `zoom_out`
 * Guards: none (it's still quite a crude solution)
 * Actions: `startHttpRequest`, `cancelHttpRequest`, `showResults`, `zoomIn`, and `zoomOut`

+Note the absence of any data being passed back and forth: The events themselves are pretty anonymous; this is about high level things that happen in the UI.
+Likewise, the actions are no-arg function calls; no data is being passed from the statechart to the model.
+They don't have to be function calls; it really depends on how you implement it.
+If you choose to, you can get the statechart to emit _events_ too, meaning that the component _listens_ for certain events from the state machine.